dmuso/namazing/README.md

-Awesome Class Names
+Namazing
 ===================

-Make your Ruby class names more awesome.
+Name things with more awesome.